MysteriousGuardian/Blackridge-CTF/chapters/2_ftp.md

 Something to note, I don't intend to make these machines with perfect craftmanship.
 As long as it works as I intend, I am more than happy to conclude the part.

 After the configuration part, I decided to test out all the accounts to see if they work as I intended.
-It passed with flying colors. :)
+It passed with flying colors (oh yeah, I added a special banner too). :)

 <img src=/images/ftp3.png>